MTM828/MTM828/README.md

 - Add more things to this list lol
 </s>

-nvm im too lazy to do all of this ill just do it all later
+nvm im too lazy to do all of this<br>
+ill just do it all later